koljapluemer/_co2/README.md

 ## Next Up

-* Buy an appropriate power supply
-* Buy a, um, cable combinator (the problem is probably due to shitty connections on DIY taped together wires - we need this, because the monitor and the sensor share ports)
+* Reassemble the setup
+* Consider switching to Arduino
+* Add temperature and moisture sensors?